cvburgess/cvburgess.com/src/lead-with-joy/posts/beta.md

   - morale
 type: playbook
 title: Retro formats and when to use them
-subtitle: The right format can boost morale when times are tough or pave the way for change
+description: The right format can boost morale when times are tough or pave the way for change
 published_on: 2023-10-01
 ---